Battery-operated mid-infrared diode laser frequency combs: Results and Discussion

 Because the DCS technique gives access to the cross-correlation of the combs' electric fields, some of the temporal characteristics can be retrieved directly from the beating signal.
-To achieve that, we analyzed the time-domain electrical IFG shown in Fig.~\ref{fig:fig2}e, which has a clear periodic structure with a non-zero offset frequency seen as an evolution of the waveform from frame to frame lasting 26.1~ns.
+To achieve that, we analyzed the time-domain electrical IFG shown in Figure~\ref{fig:fig2}e, which has a clear periodic structure with a non-zero offset frequency seen as an evolution of the waveform from frame to frame lasting 26.1~ns.
 Unexpectedly, it resembles a train of pulses followed by a noise-like oscillatory response.
 In fact, it is a highly chirped waveform that starts at a high frequency ($\sim$1.5~GHz, top panel), and gradually progresses toward lower frequencies.
 Due to the higher beat note amplitudes around 300--400~MHz, the IFG's amplitude increases as it approaches the lower frequency region, which potentially explains its pulsed-like shape.
-Nevertheless, phase flattening occurring close to the the high-wavenumber spectral edge (around 3295~cm$^{-1}$/3034~nm) may also contribute to the presence of weak pulsed features and suggest the existence of non-negligible amplitude modulation of the $E$-field waveform.
+Nevertheless, phase flattening occurring close to the the high-wavenumber spectral edge (around 3295~cm$^{-1}$/3034~nm) may also contribute to the presence of weak pulsed features, as evident from the temporal intensity profile in Figure~\ref{fig:fig1}e.